Don’t Miss These 5 Year-End Financial Planning Opportunities

 In order to avoid a large tax bill or even a penalty for underpaying, you may need to review your tax withholding for the year.
 Though withholding issues can affect anyone, they are most likely to affect those with less predictable incomes, such as business owners or salespeople who work on commission.
 If this applies to you, the income estimates you made earlier in the year may not be accurate.
 In the last months of the year, you can use the IRS’s withholding estimator to help ensure that no major tax issues come up in April.

-Gifting allows you to give up to $17,000 per person, per year to an individual (usually a child or grandchild) without any tax consequences in 2023.
-For larger estates, gifting can minimize the amount of the estate subject to estate taxes.
+Gifting allows you to give up to $19,000 per person, per year to an individual (usually a child or grandchild) without any tax consequences in 2025.
+Such gifts do not count against the lifetime estate tax exemption amount as long as they stay beneath the annual federal gift tax exclusion threshold.
 The gifting limit also applies to contributions made to 529 plans.

 3. Plan Charitable Contributions